 Signing | |

-Samantha: Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) with the SHA-1 hash function where \( 1 \leq \mathcal{H}(m) \leq q-1 \).
-Chooses an unique random ephemeral key \( 1 \leq e \leq q-1 \).
-Computes the inverse \( e^{-1} \) of \( e \) with the extended Euclidean algorithm.
-Uses the secret key \( sk=s \) and the ephemeral key to sign the fingerprint by computing \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \) where \( \sigma_{1} = (g^{e} \: mod \: p) \: mod \: q \) and \( \sigma_{2} = (\mathcal{H}(m) + s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: q \). | |
+Samantha: Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) using the SHA-1 hash function, where \( 1 \leq \mathcal{H}(m) \leq q-1 \).
+Chooses a unique random ephemeral key \( 1 \leq e \leq q-1 \).
+Computes the inverse \( e^{-1} \) of \( e \) using the extended Euclidean algorithm.
+Uses the secret key \( sk = s \) and the ephemeral key to sign the fingerprint by computing \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \), where \( \sigma_{1} = (g^{e} \: mod \: p) \: mod \: q \) and \( \sigma_{2} = (\mathcal{H}(m) + s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: q \). | |

 Samantha sends the signature \( (\sigma_{1},\sigma_{2}) \) and the message \( m \) to Victor. | |